-Ayten Salahi, M.S. is a researcher, food policy advocate, and nutrition educator on a mission to heal people and the planet through food.
+Ayten Salahi, MS, RDN is a researcher, food policy advocate, and dietitian on a mission to heal people and the planet through food.
 As the first-generation daughter of Turkish-Cypriot immigrants, Ayten learned at a young age to view food as a tool for healing, compassion, and unity, and she has committed her career to using food as a vehicle for change.
 Ayten founded the Planetary Health Collective to engage the larger food and nutrition community in the fight against climate change, under the ethos that all individuals have unique skills to contribute to the fight.
 She completed her Master's at the Tufts Friedman School of Nutrition Science and Policy, where she specialized in Nutrition Interventions: Design, Operation, and Management.
-She also completed a Didactic Program in Dietetics at Simmons University and will complete her Dietetic Internship at Massachusetts General Hospital in 2021.
-Ayten has worked with the Tufts Food Aid Quality Review and USAID Office of Food for Peace to co-author report on improving the efficiency and effectiveness of international nutrition assistance research, and has foundational researching training on mind-gut pathologies from the Duke University Medical Center.
-She is a member of the Hunger and Environmental Nutrition Dietetic Practice Group with the Academy of Nutrition and Dietetics (AND), co-founder of the Friedman Food Policy Action Council, and Founder and CEO of the Planetary Nutritionist.
+She then completed a Didactic Program in Dietetics at Simmons University and her Dietetic Internship at Massachusetts General Hospital (MGH).
+Ayten has worked with the Tufts Food Aid Quality Review (FAQR) and USAID Office of Food for Peace to co-author a report on improving the efficiency and effectiveness of international nutrition assistance research, and has foundational research training on mind-gut pathologies from the Duke University Medical Center.
+She is a member of the Hunger and Environmental Nutrition Dietetic Practice Group with the Academy of Nutrition and Dietetics (AND), co-founder of the Friedman Food Policy Action Council, and CEO of a plant-based GI nutrition practice, Aysa Nutrition.
 Connect with Ayten on Instagram at @planetary.nutritionist or at www.planetarynutritionist.com.

 Breta Alstrom, MS, RDN is a pediatric integrative dietitian specializing in nutrition therapy and behavior management for kids with neurodevelopmental disorders.
 Breta aims to create a world where all people and the planet thrives.
 She completed her Master's at the University of Kansas Medical Center with an emphasis in Integrative and Functional Medicine, a traineeship in Leadership Education in Neurodevelopmental Disabilities (LEND), and nutrition literacy research.
 Breta has worked with various food security initiatives in the Kansas City Metro, spent time as a retail dietitian in rural Missouri, and is now a clinical dietitian at Children's Hospital Colorado.
 Breta is Public Policy Coordinator for the Kansas Academy of Nutrition and Dietetics and the Founder and CEO of Eat with B the RD, LLC, her private practice that serves families of children with neurodevelopmental disabilities.
 Breta is the host of the Eat with B the RD podcast where she loves connecting her audience with complex topics in an easily digestible way.
 Connect with Breta on Instagram @eatwithb.rd